A child who reads will be an adult who thinks. – Unknown

 Choosing The Right Books

-A selection of colorful books with interesting titles is also key.
+A selection of colourful books with interesting titles is also key.
 We as adults all know that you shouldn’t judge a book by its cover, children however, definitely do!

 Making The Space Work For You